vojtaaa9/ImageOptimizationProject/README.md

 **Requirements:**

-* .NET Framework 4.7
+* .NET Framework 4.6
 * Visual Studio 2017
+* libvips v8.6.3
+* [npm](https://www.npmjs.com/get-npm) and [svgo](https://github.com/svg/svgo) for minifying SVG's

 ## Image Dataset

 Images should be stored in `ImageOptimization/images` :(.
 Unfortunately, I can't give you the images, since I do not own them.
 But you can go ahead do the tests with some public image datasets.
 Please be aware, that lots of the images online are already somehow compressed or optimized, which makes it difficult to show real impact.
-More about it on https://kornel.ski/en/faircomparison.
+More about it on [kornelski website](https://kornel.ski/en/faircomparison).

 ## How to get up and running:

 1. Download vips and install it.
-2. Get Image dataset and save it in `ImageOptimization/images`
+1. Get raster image dataset and save it in `ImageOptimization/images`. **I strongly recommend normalizing the dataset** with `tiff-normalize.ps1` script.
+It will resize all images to max width of 2048 px, which is excellent for further testing.
+1. Get vector image dataset and use the Script `svgo-optimize.ps1` to generate minified SVG's.
+Then copy the folder (with SVG's and folder _out_ with minified SVG's)to `ImageOptimization/images`.
+Now you should have
-3. Build the Project
+1. Build the Project
-4. `InitialCreate` the Database using Entity Framework 6 (this will also seed the database from images folder)
+1. `InitialCreate` the Database using Entity Framework 6 (this will also seed the database from images folder)
-5. Run it
+1. Run it
-6. You should see
+1. You should see nice message from the application, displaying the images (if you don't, look at troubleshooting section)

 ### Installing vips